National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 If an existing Domain Team doesn't cover your interests, you can request to create a new Domain Team [here](https://n3c-help.atlassian.net/servicedesk/customer/portal/2/group/3/create/58).
 To start a Domain Team, you will need to identify one or more team leads responsible for facilitating project success, coordinating meetings and agendas, and being a resource for the team.
 Additional roles frequently contributing to Domain Team success are Subject Matter Experts or Clinicians, Informatics Leads, and Data Analysts.
-It is also advantageous for the team to have a Project Manager to assist with organization, helping team members onboard to N3C, and assisting in accessing and managing projects as described in Chapter [X](#getting-and-managing-data-access).
+It is also advantageous for the team to have a Project Manager to assist with organization, helping team members onboard to N3C, and assisting in accessing and managing projects as described in @sec-access.

 N3C does not provide virtual meeting rooms for domain teams, and the Project Manager or Team Lead will need to coordinate virtual meeting times and locations.
 As a reminder, virtual meetings may not be recorded or screenshotted if they show patient data, and all participants in a meeting showing patient data must be onboarded with N3C and approved to work with that data.